eveliinaalikoski/ohte-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

     - clothing
 - total +/-

-*this is the rough plan and other categories will be added later on*
+*this is the rough plan and other categories can be added later on*

 ## Functionality